BumbleBee0819/Real_time_video_abstraction/README.md

 # Real-time-video-abstraction
 This python project implements the algorithm in "Real-Time Video Abstraction" (Winnemöller, Olsen, & Gooch, 2006).
-This code is part of the final project of CSC 589 (2015S) by Dr. Bei Xiao.
+This code is part of the final project of CSC 589 (2015 Spring) by Dr. Bei Xiao.

 The algorithm includes the following steps.